Synthetixio/SIPs/SCCP/sccp-110.md

 <!--A short (~200 word) description of the variable change proposed.-->

-With the contract currently being saturated with eth, this sccp proposes to increase the cap to 75k ETH.
+With the contract currently being near saturation with eth, this sccp proposes to increase the cap to 75k ETH.

 ## Motivation

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

-The cap increase is to allow for arbers to take advantage of the wrappr contract in order to mint sETH with ETH and align the pegs during periods of excess demand.
+The cap increase is to allow for arbers to continue to take advantage of the wrappr contract in order to mint sETH with ETH and align the pegs during periods of excess demand without hitting the cap.

 ## Copyright